 OTHER FABULOUS MOVIES FOR CIVICS/GOVERNMENT CLASSES: The Ox-Bow Incident; Twelve Angry Men; Iron Jawed Angels; A Force More Powerful; All the President's Men and American Violet.

-This lesson plan written by James Frieden and Deborah Elliott and was published on June 1, 2014.
+This lesson plan written by James Frieden and Deborah Elliott and was last revised on July 30, 2014.

 Spread the GOOD NEWS about